 Exercise needn't always take place in a formal setting.
 If you find that you're too tired to make it to the gym or exercise on your own, make a commitment to achieve more physical activity throughout the day through other means.
 Maybe you don't climb on the stair climbing machine but take the stairs at the office.

 Get More Sleep

 If you're too tired to exercise on a daily basis, you may want to examine your schedule more closely.
 The National Sleep Foundation recommends getting between seven and nine hours of sleep per night, so ensure that you're getting adequate rest.
-Exercising on a daily basis can even help you fall asleep faster at night.
-If you habitually can't sleep or feel fatigued even when you've slept well, schedule an appointment with your doctor.
-Certain sleep disorders and chronic fatigue syndrome can have a profound impact on your energy level throughout the day and can be treated via medical intervention.
+Exercising on a daily basis can even help you fall asleep faster at night, Harvard Health Publishing says.